 This is illustrated in the followinng Figure "Cumulative Probabilities".

-If is a discrete random variable, then
+If X is a discrete random variable, then

 EXAMPLE 10.
 A student takes a ten-question true/false exam.